Overview

 As other brands have discovered, two full sheets of Titanal can be overkill even for advanced women.
 So, after several seasons of testing, Nordica arrived at a new construction called Terrain Specific Metal (TSM) that uses a single topsheet of Ti that’s trimmed down in the center section according to which of the five Santa Anas it’s applied to.
 In the Santa Ana 88, the middle of the Ti sheet is nearly edge-to-edge for peak performance on piste, while the TSM platform is narrower underfoot on the Santa Ana 104 Free – now the Santa Ana 102 – to enhance drift at the end of the turn.

-In step with the Santa Anas’ homogenous construction, four years ago Nordica also brought its first-generation Enforcer 100 and Enforcer 93 up to the design standard set in 2020 by the Enforcer 104 Free and Enforcer 88.
+In step with the Santa Anas’ homogenous construction, five years ago Nordica also brought its first-generation Enforcer 100 and Enforcer 93 up to the design standard set in 2020 by the Enforcer 104 Free and Enforcer 88.
 Now all Enforcers use a carbon chassis instead of heavier glass laminates to create livelier, more responsive skis.
 All Enforcers also use True Tip Technology, an extension of the core that reduces the amount of weighty ABS needed to build out the shovel.
 Perhaps the best development of all for the prospective ski buyer was that each size of Enforcer had a unique baseline, sidecut and flex so all design aspects were in perfect harmony.

-The same meticulous approach to sizing still applies to what is currently a 4-model Santa Ana collection.
+The same meticulous approach to sizing still applies to what is currently a 5-model Santa Ana collection.
 In addition to TSM, all the Santa Anas use a carbon chassis and True Tip, just as on the boys’ Enforcers.

 2022 marked the debut of two new women’s models, a Santa Ana 84 that was geared a little lower than its big sisters and the Wild Belle DC 84.
 A made-exclusively-for-women system ski, the Wild Belle DC 84 pandered to the lower-skill skier looking for a helping hand.
 The “DC” in its name stands for Dual Core, a two-tier, poplar and beech core with a layer of rubber in between for a cushioned ride that has become a standard design feature in Nordica’s best skis.
 The Wild Belle DC 84 should be a terrific learning tool for the recreational woman who wants a secure, comfortable ride that will help her improve at her own pace.